 Pure, easily digestible and absorbable, Peptan is particularly well suited for use in formulating optimized protein blends, bringing a unique amino acids composition.
 It is easy to use and a popular protein for bars, powders, supplements and other sports nutrition products.
 As it is neutral, it can be easily integrated at high dosage without distorting the taste or odor of finished products.

 With a unique amino acid profile, collagen peptides such as Peptan contain high levels of the amino acids glycine, hydroxyproline, proline, alanine and arginine – providing specific nutritional benefits not found in other protein sources.
-In short, Peptan offers multiple benefits linked to muscles, athlete performance and connective tissue support.
+In short, Peptan offers multiple benefits linked to muscles, recovery and connective tissue support.
 This makes Peptan a great ingredient for sports nutrition products

 Collagen peptides deliver numerous health and nutritional benefits to athletes both during and after exercise.
-Click on the items below to view a list of health benefits for sports nutrition:

 Muscular function is dependent on the energy produced by the breakdown of a compound called adenosine triphosphate (ATP) in cells.
 Creatine is a molecule consisting of three amino acids – glycine, arginine and methionine – that can aid muscular contraction during periods of high intensity exercise and also helps to replace depleted ATP levels.
 Peptan, which consists of 20% glycine and 8% arginine, can support the synthesis of creatine in the body to improve performance during short bursts of exercise and help athletes to increase their body mass.3